 - Take a Panopto Workshop offered multiple times every quarter at eLearning.

-- Take a Studio Q Workshop on how to use Studio Q’s camera, computer and Lightboard set-up.
+- Take a Studio Q Workshop on how to use Studio Q’s camera, computer, and Lightboard set-up.
 The workshop is basically to learn how to turn on the devices.
 This workshop will be by appointment only.
-Contact Gordon Hom or call the eLearning/Multimedia desk – 425-564-2001
+Contact Ron Austin or Larry Boykin or call the eLearning/Multimedia desk – 425-564-2001

 - Studio Q will already have a standing camera and Lightboard ready to use, instructors just need to log-in to the computer to access their Canvas accounts.

 - The eLearning staff will give you a link to the Skedda reservation software.
 With Skedda, you can make an appointment to use Studio Q.